Franco Di Santo insists is happy to remain with relegation-threatened Wigan, despite his contract expiring at the end of the season.

 "The beauty of our situation, even if it's complicated in the Premier League, is that we depend on what we can do for ourselves.

-"If we beat the teams around us, we have a chance to stay up and you can't prioritize one competition over the other because Wigan fans are incredibly excited about playing in the FA Cup semis."
+"If we beat the teams around us, we have a chance to stay up and you can't prioritise one competition over the other because Wigan fans are incredibly excited about playing in the FA Cup semis."

 Di Santo made his Argentina debut earlier this season and is in line to make his first competitive appearance against Venezuela on Saturday.